-Goal Tracking With MCP: Why Model Context Protocol Is the Future of Personal Productivity
+Goal Tracking With MCP: The Future of Productivity

 Goal tracking MCP turns your AI assistant into a real coach.
 See how Model Context Protocol rewires personal productivity around open, agentic workflows.